-A rural public station such as the Radio Station grapples with circumstances urban stations rarely experience; a coverage area with fewer potential listeners spread over a wider geographic area; few media outlets, forcing it to be more things to more people; limited audience research; a smaller and less diverse talent pool from which to draw; and due to fewer listeners, more difficulty in garnering the local membership and business support needed to sustain and grow the station.
-Additionally, the Radio Station continues to adjust to the elimination of appropriated funding from Western Illinois University in March of 2019.
-Accordingly, the ability of the Radio Station to fulfill its mission of service will be most directly influenced by four factors: (1) its relationship with its licensee, Western Illinois University, which will continue to provide significant administrative support for the Radio Station as well as use of university-owned facilities and equipment and could be in a position to restore partial funding if the university's financial situation improves and/or appropriated funding for higher education increases; (2) the continued availability of federal grant funding to support programming and operational expenses; (3) continuation of state grants to support programming and operational expenses; and (4) the ability to streamline operations and implement cost-cutting measures amid financial uncertainty and strengthen listener and private support to cover the costs of salaries and benefits for five to six full-time employees while still delivering high-quality programming.
+A rural public station such as the Radio Station grapples with circumstances urban stations rarely experience: a coverage area with fewer potential listeners spread over a wider geographic area; few media outlets, forcing it to be more things to more people; limited audience research; a smaller and less diverse talent pool from which to draw; and due to fewer listeners, more difficulty in garnering the local membership and business support needed to sustain and grow the station.
+The Radio Station continues to adjust to the elimination of appropriated funding from its licensee, Western Illinois University, in March of 2019.
+Additionally, the Covid-19 pandemic in 2020 caused several Radio Station business supporters to halt their underwriting contributions and posed challenges for fundraising in general.
+Accordingly, the ability of the Radio Station to fulfill its mission of service will be most directly influenced by four factors: (1) its relationship with its licensee, Western Illinois University, which continues to provide significant administrative support for the Radio Station as well as use of university-owned facilities and equipment and could be in a position to restore partial funding if the university's financial situation improves and/or appropriated funding for higher education increases; (2) the continued availability of federal and state grant funding to support programming and operational expenses; (3) the ability to streamline operations and implement cost-cutting measures amid financial uncertainty; and (4) the ability to strengthen listener and private support to cover the costs of salaries for seven to eight full-time employees while still delivering high-quality programming.

-Despite the loss of funding from Western Illinois University, Corporation for Public Broadcasting grants have remained stable.
+Despite the appropriated reduction in support from Western Illinois University, Corporation for Public Broadcasting (CPB) grants have remained stable.
 As a rural service, the Radio Station qualifies for targeted CPB funding initiatives.
 The Radio Station expects to continue to qualify for funds targeted to support rural stations as long as those programs are in place.
 Increasing audience and private fundraising will be necessary to offset the loss of university funding and continue to meet CPB expectations.

 Since establishing an endowment account in 1991, the Radio Station has conserved cash whenever possible.
 Leadership and staff have believed that increasing the endowment is a prudent way to ensure the Station's long-term financial stability in the face of major operational or emergency expenditures.
 Reduced university and state funding along with increased costs has made it difficult to add to the endowment in recent years; however, the endowment and endowment investment revenue provide some stability amid other significant funding cuts.
-Likewise, in response to funding cuts, listener and private support have already increased and are expected to continue to do so.
+Likewise, in response to funding cuts, listener and private support have remained strong.

-The station's studios are housed in relatively new facility, and conversion to digital technology is complete.
-The Radio Station made substantial investment in the physical plants of its transmitter sites in recent years.
-The next major capital expenditure that is on the horizon is replacing the tower at Warsaw, but this is projected to be at least 20 years down the road.
+The Radio Station's studios are housed in a 20-year-old facility and conversion to digital technology is complete.
+The Radio Station made investments in the physical plants of its transmitter sites in recent years (generators, air conditioners, etc), however, our main transmitter is 31 years old and should be replaced.
+The most immediate major equipment concern is the outdated Logitek Audio Engine system utilized by the Radio Station.

-Going forward, the Radio Station must operate with minimal staff, continue to streamline operations, and increase listener and private support to remain viable.
-Federal funding legislation may impact grants from the Corporation for Public Broadcasting, and the changing economic conditions in the region will continue to be a challenge for underwriting and membership efforts for the station.
-The Radio Station already has expanded its primary service area to include Galesburg and Burlington in recent years.
-Expanding audience and support in those areas needs to continue to increase.
+Going forward, the Radio Station must continue to operate with minimal staff, continue to streamline operations, and increase listener and private support to remain viable.
+Federal funding legislation may impact grants from the Corporation for Public Broadcasting, and the changing economic conditions, along with the economic impact of the pandemic in the region will continue to be a challenge for underwriting and membership efforts for the station.
+The Radio Station has expanded its primary service area to include Galesburg and Burlington in recent years; expanding audience and support in those areas needs to continue to increase.